 What if I forget to pick up my tickets?

-Any guest tickets not picked up (unclaimed) by the TBA deadline, not including DE-only students, will be returned to each college/department.
-The unclaimed tickets may be redistributed to other graduates who have already picked up tickets, but that process will be announced after TBA by each respective college.
-You will NOT be able to pick up tickets at the Central Ticket Office after TBA.
+Any guest tickets not picked up (unclaimed) by the ticket deadline, not including DE-only students, will be returned to each college/department.
+The unclaimed tickets may be redistributed to other graduates who have already picked up tickets, but that process will be announced in December by each respective college.
+You will NOT be able to pick up tickets at the Central Ticket Office after the ticket deadline.

 Are extra guest tickets available?

 The only way to receive additional guest tickets, beyond your allotment, is through the re-distribution of unclaimed tickets.
 The process for each college/department is unique to that college/department and will be communicated directly to graduates.
-Be advised the number of unclaimed tickets available for re-distribution will not be known until after TBA.
+Be advised the number of unclaimed tickets available for re-distribution will not be known until after the ticket deadline.
 See communications from your college/department for details.

 What if I am a DE-Only student?